XtremeProgramming/typewrite/README.md

 ```

 2. Executes the migration script.
-   This script typically contains commands to generate and/or apply Alembic migrations (e.g., alembic upgrade head), automating the database update process.
+   This script applies the migrations created by alembic.

 ```bash
 ./bin/migrate.sh